teraxtech/caplayer/README.md

 The actions include:
 - **Reset** resets the simulation to it's initial state.
-- **Shift** moves a pattern to in the provided area then pastes it onto the grid.
+- **Shift** moves the provided area, and if a paste area is used, pastes the pattern.
 - **Randomize** randomizes the provided area.
 - **Save** adds the pattern's RLE to the box at the bottom.
-- **Generate Salvo** changes a pattern which is being pasted into a salvo of ships using a ship stored in the clipboard slot.
+- **Generate Salvo** produces a salvo of ships.
+To set it up input the minimum repeat time in generations for one ship to come after another.
+Then select either a marker or a active pattern to be pasted.
+It has to contain the ship and be large entire evolution for one cycle.
 - **Increment Area** runs the grid inside the provided area for one generation.

 The conditions include: